NathanTBeene/pokemon-memory-reader/README.md

 ### Basic Commands

-After loading the script, use these commands in the Lua Console:
+After loading the script, you can use these commands in the Lua Console:

 ```lua
 -- Show current party information